open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.79.0
+- Issue 517: Fix cases where message intervals are not pulled from the configuration file until after timers are set.

 ## Changes in 2.78.0
 - Issue 515: Database record trimming is now working again.